Technology

 Evaluation areaWhat to measureTarget thresholdHow to validate

-What founders and operators should do now: build for the new endpoint reality
+What builders and operators should do next

 # Simple field checklist you can add to an internal device RFP